Protection of Human Subjects

 Projects must be submitted electronically via the IRB’s Blackboard site; paper submissions are not accepted.
 Instructions for accessing the IRB Blackboard site, completing the application, and preparing the informed consent form are provided in the Important Documents sidebar.

-All faculty, staff, and students engaged in research involving human subjects should complete training on the ethical conduct of research.
-ASU recommends the completion of the National Institutes of Health (NIH) Protecting Human Research Participants online course and/or one of the Collaborative Institutional Training Initiative (CITI) Human Subjects Research courses.
+All faculty, staff, and students engaged in research involving human subjects must complete training on the ethical conduct of research.
+ASU requires the completion of the Collaborative Institutional Training Initiative (CITI) Human Subjects Research course.
 Instructions for creating an account and selecting courses on the CITI Program’s site may be requested from the Office of Sponsored Projects by e-mail firstname.lastname@example.org.

 Contacting the IRB

-Please send any questions to the Chairperson of ASU’s IRB, Dr. Teresa “Tay” Hack, email@example.com, assistant professor of psychology.
+Please send any questions to the Chairperson of ASU’s IRB, Dr. Teresa “Tay” Hack, email@example.com, associate professor of psychology.